Video Localisation Pilot Projects

 1. What is a video localisation pilot?

+A pilot is a small fixed scope project that shows what localisation looks like end to end.
 You get clear deliverables, a fixed price, and a defined turnaround before scaling to more videos or languages.

 2. What does fixed scope mean on a pilot project?

 Fixed scope means the deliverables are agreed upfront, for example dubbing, subtitles, timing fixes, and human review.
+It keeps the pilot predictable, so there are no surprises on cost or timeline.

 3. How do you price a video localisation pilot?